Carmen Sandiego: Broderbund era (1985–1998)

-The Learning Company era (1998-present)
+The Learning Company era (1998–present)

 After Brøderbund ceased to exist in 1998, The Learning Company apparently sought to redesign the series.
 The company determined that the brand was stagnating but thought it easier to revive an established brand than start a new one.
 Under The Learning Company, the series seems to take its premise more seriously and uses character-based humor.
 Since The Learning Company has only created two Carmen Sandiego games, one of which is no longer sold.
 This change is evident mainly through the marketing of select Brøderbund products.

 The first title released by The Learning Company was ThinkQuick Challenge, a quiz game with a similar tonality to Word Detective and Math Detective, which included the reappearance of Chase Devineaux.
 The new structure of Time was apparently to The Learning Company's liking since their new version of World, titled Treasures of Knowledge, was similar.
 The Learning Company decided to return the series to its original focus on geography, discontinuing Word Detective, Math Detective, and ThinkQuick Challenge.

 In 2004, Bam!
 Entertainment released The Secret of the Stolen Drums on the GameCube, Xbox, and PlayStation 2.
 It is so far the only game of the franchise to use real-time 3D computer graphics, although many previous games had used pre-rendered 3D graphics.
 It was also an action game and while geographical facts were included, learning them was not necessary to complete the game.
 Although The Learning Company evidently licensed the use of the series as well as some of their own characters from Treasures of Knowledge, this game is not distributed by or sold under The Learning Company name.
 An animated Netflix series, Carmen Sandiego, aired for four seasons from 2019 to 2021.

-On March 29, 2021, The Wall Street Journal reported that HarperCollins, a division of American mass media and publishing company News Corp, had reached a deal to buy HMH Books & Media for US$349 million.
-The sale includes HMH's trade publishing division and computer game franchises such as Carmen Sandiego and The Oregon Trail.

 Entries in the franchise

 Video games

 The Carmen Sandiego franchise began with the classic video game in 1985, Where in the World Is Carmen Sandiego?.
 Each subsequent video game in the series has a particular theme and subject, where the player must use their knowledge to find Carmen Sandiego or any of her myriad henchmen.
 This series was originally owned and developed by Broderbund, but is now owned by Houghton Mifflin Harcourt.

+The most recent entry in the Carmen Sandiego franchise is a video game developed by Gameloft and released in 2025, based on the Netflix animated series.